NHariman/codam_curriculum/README.md

   </tr>
   <tr>
     <td>t_list *ft_lstnew(void *content)</td>
-    <td>Allocates (with malloc(3)) and returns a new element.
+    <td>Allocates with malloc and returns a new element.
 The variable ’content’ is initialized with the value of the parameter ’content’.
 The variable ’next’ is initialized to NULL.</td>
   </tr>
   <tr>
     <td>void ft_lstadd_front(t_list **lst, t_list *new)</td>